 The theme of this summer is freedom and self-exploration

-- Spirituality: Ruth, Ecclesiastes (by June 30th ) The book of Job (rest of the summer)
+- Spirituality: Read Ruth and Ecclesiastes (by June 30) in the bible.
+Also, read the book of Job (rest of the summer)

 - Something I’ve never done before: Take a cooking class (Via Groupon or Living Social) and Sewing Class on Franklin Avenue